Famous in Nashik That Will Surprise You 2025

 Anjaneri Fort

 Anjaneri Fort is believed to be the birthplace of Lord Hanuman and is a popular trekking destination.
+The scenic views from the fort make it a favorite among adventure enthusiasts.

 The following are the details of Anjaneri Fort: